geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

 Run the web application in read-only mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to run the catalogue with the webapp folder in read-only mode, user needs to set 2 variables:
+In order to run GeoNetwork with the webapp folder in read-only mode, the user needs to set two variables:

  - <webappName>.dir or geonetwork.dir for the data folder.
- - (optional) config overrides if configuration files needs to be changed (See :ref:`adv_configuration_overriddes`).
+ - (optional) config overrides if configuration files need to be changed (See :ref:`adv_configuration_overriddes`).

 For Tomcat, configuration could be::